alokumarjaiswal/gmaps_scraper/README.md

 2. **New navigation**: Add methods to `core/navigator.py`
 3. **New data fields**: Update `models/business_profile.py`
 4. **New configuration**: Add to `config.py`
+5. **New selectors**: Add CSS selectors to the `SELECTORS` dictionary in `config.py`

+### Updating Selectors

+When Google Maps changes their HTML structure:
+1. Open `config.py`
+2. Locate the `SELECTORS` dictionary
+3. Update the relevant CSS selector
+4. All modules will automatically use the updated selector

 ### Code Style